Ministry Of Testing Article Publishing Policy

 - MoT’s content is based on the expertise of our authors and is made with the best interests of the testing community at heart.

 - MoT is happy to receive constructive criticism and suggestions from the community, but we won’t give favours in return for them.

-- Articles published on The Dojo may be published in an MoT eBook but only with the author’s consent.
+- Articles published on the MoT site may be published in an MoT eBook but only with the author’s consent.
 All authors and editors of eBooks are credited.

 - MoT articles have no hidden advertisements.
 Invited company representatives have written articles, but their products are never promoted within our content.

-- Links in The Dojo articles are not for sale.
+- Links in the MoT site articles are not for sale.
 We never place links as favours to companies or third parties.
 The only place you’ll find links to individuals, companies or products is in an author’s Bio section.

 - MoT will never intentionally infringe on the rights of any third party.
 If third party permission is required, the author will obtain documented permission from the copyright holder.
 We respect the rights of our authors and double-check all materials that are published.

 - Articles published with cited or reference material will have granted permission from the original author

 - All articles submitted to MoT need to be original and not previously published in another professional or personal publication or blog.
 MoT requires the first right of refusal and will copyright all works selected for publication.